 [Disclaimer: As you can see this is a work in progress.
-My sections for General, Education & Webinars, and Newfoundland websites are ready to go; my Ireland and USA websites will be added soon so please check back!
+My sections for General, Education & Webinars, and Newfoundland websites are ready to go; my Ireland section will be added soon so please check back!
 Also if these areas are ones you are familiar with and you have suggestions, please let me know].

 Thanks to Thomas MacEntee for the suggestion of a Research Toolbox and for the webinar which provided to "how-to" to make it a reality.
 My Favorite Websites (or Research Toolbox) has not only the link but also some information and editorial comment.